| +Home | Museum | Articles | Advertising | Links | EMail Me |

 Early (late 1960's)

 Fluorescent display desktop electronic calculator.
-14-digit display two memory
+Fourteen digit display

-registers.
-Fixed decimal w/ rotary-switch selectable decimal point location.
+with two memory registers.
+Fixed decimal with rotary-switch selectable

 Toshiba BC-1621